tjanson/wire-docs/src/how-to/install/ansible-VMs.rst

 From ``wire-server-deploy/ansible``::

-   poetry run ansible-playbook -i hosts.ini kubernetes.yml -vv
+   ansible-playbook -i hosts.ini kubernetes.yml -vv

 When the playbook finishes correctly (which can take up to 20 minutes), you should have a folder ``artifacts`` containing a file ``admin.conf``.
 Copy this file::